SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 ### UserDefinableAPIs

-This section contains options specific to the DataMiner User-Definable APIs module:
+This section contains options specific to this DxM module:

 - **NatsSubject**: The subject used for internal NATS messaging.
 This should not be changed.

-- **SessionConfigPath**: The path to the *SLCLoud.xml* file.
+- **MessageBrokerTimeOutSeconds**: The time the message broker (sending the NATS trigger to SLNet) will wait for a response before it times out.
+By default, this is set to 90 seconds (i.e. 1.5 minutes).

-- **CredentialsConfigPath**: The path to the credentials used to connect to DataMiner over NATS.
+- **SessionConfigPath**: *Optional.* The path to the NATS config file.
+The default configuration will be used when this is not filled in.

-- **MessageBrokerTimeOutSeconds**: The time the message broker sending the NATS trigger to SLNet will wait for a response before it times out.
-By default, this is set to 300 seconds (i.e. 5 minutes).
+- **CredentialsConfigPath**: *Optional.* The path to the credentials file (.creds) used to connect to the NATS message bus.
+The default credentials will be used when this is not filled in.

 For example, this is the default configuration: